 2090 - Electives in Writing Course Descriptions

-Students who successfully complete this course will be eligible for placement as paid peer writing tutors on the CU campus.
+Students who successfully complete this course will be eligible to apply for placement as paid peer writing tutors on the CU campus.
 This course fulfills an elective and is open to all undergraduates interested in learning to tutor writing.